Individual Awards

-To ensure that you don’t miss an announcement, please subscribe to our newsletter (enroll via form along right side of the screen) and follow NGLA on Facebook, Instagram, and TikTok.
+To ensure that you don’t miss an announcement, please subscribe to our newsletter and follow NGLA on Facebook, Instagram, and TikTok.

 Nominations are limited to three (3) letters of support per nominee.

 This award recognizes several outstanding members of the fraternity/sorority communities throughout the Northeast.
-These students are individuals who exemplify the ideals of their fraternity or sorority in their daily lives.
+These students exemplify the ideals of their fraternity or sorority in their daily lives.

 The recipient of this award is a person who has:

-• Helped their organization or/and community go above and beyond to establish fraternal values.
+• Helped their organization and/or community go above and beyond to establish fraternal values.

 • Worked diligently to build positive relationships within their chapter and/or fraternity/sorority community.